malotte/rfzone/README.md

 <li>ikea</li>
 <li>risingsun</li>
 </ul>
-For information on what protocol a specif brand uses see [Protocol - Brand Map](https://github.com/malotte/rfzone/wiki/Protocol---Brand-Map).<br/>
+For information on what protocol a specific brand uses see [Protocol - Brand Map](https://github.com/malotte/rfzone/wiki/Protocol---Brand-Map).<br/>
 ### Dependencies

 To build rfZone you will need a working installation of Erlang R15B (or